 Paul J. Liska has served as a director of the Company since August 1998.
-Mr. Liska has served as executive vice president and chief financial officer for St. Paul since 1997.
-From 1996 to 1997, Mr. Liska served as president and chief executive officer of Specialty Foods Corporation.
-During 1994 to 1996, Mr Liska served as Chief Operating Officer and Chief Financial Officer of Specialty Foods Corporation.
-From 1988 to 1994, Mr. Liska held several positions with Kraft General Foods, including chief financial officer of Kraft U.S.A.
+Mr. Liska has served as Executive Vice President and Chief Financial Officer of St. Paul since 1997.
+From 1996 to 1997, Mr. Liska served as President and Chief Executive Officer of Specialty Foods Corporation.
+During 1994 to 1996, Mr. Liska served as Chief Operating Officer and Chief Financial Officer of Specialty Foods Corporation.
+From 1988 to 1994, Mr. Liska held several positions with Kraft General Foods, including Chief Financial Officer of Kraft U.S.A.
 Mr. Liska also held a finance position with Quaker Oats Co., and positions in finance, sales and sales management with American Hospital Supply Corp.
 A certified public accountant, he began his career with Price Waterhouse & Co.